MorganBergen/embedded-systems/notes/book/README.md

 5.  place the result value in a place where the calling program can access it
 6.  return control to the point of origin, since a procedure can be called from several points in the program

-registers are the fastest place to hold data in a computer, so we want to use them as much as possible
+registers are the fastest place to hold data in a computer, so we want to use them as much as possible.

 ## definitions